Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Introduction

-In the existing literature, effective models of particle physics with EDS's and branes are usually built in a local QFT framework.
-In a local higher-dimensional EFT, \emph{thin}\footnote{A \emph{thin} or \emph{$\delta$-like brane} is by definition a brane with zero thickness (at least in the regime of validity of the EFT).} (or \emph{$\delta$-like}) 3-branes are perfectly acceptable objects in the worldvolume of which 4D fields are trapped \cite{Sundrum:1998sj}, cf. also Refs~\cite{Rattazzi:2003ea, Csaki:2004ay, Ponton:2012bi}*.
-However, locality requires that the brane-localized interaction/kinetic terms appear as pointlike in the transverse EDS's, which sometimes creates ill-defined situations \cite{Goldberger:2001tn, Lewandowski:2001qp, delAguila:2003bh, Kyae:2003nc, delAguila:2004xd, Olechowski:2008bh, Carena:2012fk, Fichet:2019owx}, and requires a careful mathematical treatment \cite{delAguila:2006atw, deRham:2007mcp, Angelescu:2019viv, Nortier:2020xms, Nortier:2020vge, Leng:2020ofk}.
-In an EID-QFT framework, it is clear that point interactions on branes are smeared by the delocalized vertices on $\delta$-like branes.
-For instance, it has been shown that EID-QFT's resolve the transverse singular behavior of $\delta$-like sources \cite{Boos:2018kir, Giacchini:2018wlf, Boos:2020ccj} like $p$-branes \cite{Boos:2018bxf, Boos:2020kgj}.
-Moreover, higher-dimensional gauge theories are notoriously known to not be perturbatively renormalizable \cite{Ponton:2012bi}*.
-If gauge symmetries are really fundamental ingredients in Nature, and not emergent symmetries at low energy, then this situation is odd.
-The standard point of view is that a UV completion (like string theory) restores a good UV behavior as it does with gravity.
-Nevertheless, there are examples of higher-dimensional gauge theories in EID-QFT's which are superrenormalizable, and even UV finite with no Landau pole\footnote{For renormalizable higher-dimensional gauge theories which are \emph{asymptotically safe}, i.e. with a nontrivial UV fixed point, cf. Refs.~\cite{Dienes:2002bg, Gies:2003ic, Morris:2004mg, Khojali:2017azj, Antipin:2017ebo, Antipin:2018zdg, Molinaro:2018kjz, Sannino:2019sch, Cacciapaglia:2020qky}.} \cite{Modesto:2015lna, Modesto:2015foa}.
-Therefore, it opens the door to find higher-dimensional EID-QFT's (with gauge symmetries and gravity), which can be candidate to a fundamental theory of Nature, without relying at all on string theory!
-Given the difficulty to build a completely realistic model of our universe in string theory, such EID-QFT's give a new hope to find an easier path towards an ultimate theory of Nature, possibly involving EDS's!\\
+The purpose of this article is to investigate for the first time the interests in such weakly nonlocal (WNL) effects in models with EDS's and branes.
+In a local higher-dimensional EFT, thin\footnote{A thin or $\delta$-like brane is a brane with zero thickness (in the regime of validity of the EFT).} (or $\delta$-like) 3-branes are perfectly acceptable objects in the worldvolume of which 4D fields are trapped \cite{Sundrum:1998sj}.
+However, locality requires that the brane-localized interaction/kinetic terms appear as pointlike in the transverse EDS's, which sometimes creates ill-defined situations \cite{Goldberger:2001tn, Lewandowski:2001qp, delAguila:2003bh, Kyae:2003nc, delAguila:2004xd, Olechowski:2008bh, Carena:2012fk, Fichet:2019owx}, and requires a careful mathematical treatment \cite{delAguila:2006atw, deRham:2007mcp, Angelescu:2019viv, Nortier:2020lbs, Nortier:2020xms, Nortier:2020vge, Leng:2020ofk}.
+In a WNL framework, it is clear that point interactions on branes are smeared by the delocalized vertices on $\delta$-like branes.
+For instance, it has been shown that WNL resolves the transverse singular behavior of $\delta$-like sources \cite{Boos:2018kir, Giacchini:2018wlf, Boos:2020ccj} like branes \cite{Boos:2018bxf, Boos:2020kgj}.\\